 However, there is a major gap between a use case proof of concept and operational business processes.
 The constraints related to the real world mean an increasing range of sources of data including their own format, rate, variations… and security issues.
 Datalakes cannot be defined use case by use cases.
 They require a strong data engineering approach and expertise.

 Data Science and Data Engineering are the two legs of any genuine data strategy.
 They have to combine, to interact, to challenge in order to address business needs.
 A data scientist is not an architect and a data engineer is not the one who can properly translate a business need into software code.
 An O'Reilly's paper highlighting the differences between the two approaches and profiles will be read with interest.

-The lack od data engineering expertise in organizations is probably one of the key reasons that explain the tricky challenge to move from POCs to the industrialization of data analytics services.
+The lack of data engineering expertise in organizations is probably one of the key reasons that explain the tricky challenge to move from POCs to the industrialization of data analytics services.

-Warp 10 is precisely a solution that addresses this vision in an industrial perspective including performance, scalability, interoperability and security.
+Warp 10 is precisely a solution that addresses this vision from an industrial perspective including performance, scalability, interoperability, and security.
 These are the challenges

 Starting from this paper, we are going to explore strategic approaches in different vertical businesses: Smart Cities, Mobility, Energy, Industry Health … Each of the sectors will give rise to a dedicated article.